chonada/PictureInPicture/diary.md

 - Added a customizable dialog to be shown when the Android version is below Oreo since PIP is not supported and so to inform the user that the app functionality is limited.
 - TODO: Style the UI.
 # Task 2 -
-- Used an inmemory repository to store the timer details as it is not required to persist and used it to store timestamp when the coroutine cancels or completes.
+- Used an inmemory repository to store the timer details as it is not required to persist when app exits,
+and used it to store timestamp when the coroutine cancels or completes.
 Also viewmodel restores the timer when initializing.
 # Task 3 -
 - Added two tests for the ViewModel just to demostrate how can the LiveData with Coroutines in a ViewModel be tested.